 - More experienced guides

-Best for: Couples, families, first-time safari-goers who want comfort without extreme luxury.
+Best for: Couples, families, and first-time safari-goers who want comfort without extreme luxury.

 What you get: